emilianavt/VSeeFaceManual/README.md

 The VSeeFace website does use Google Analytics, because I'm kind of curious about who comes here to download VSeeFace, but the program itself doesn't include any analytics.

-You can also check out [this article](https://mauthedoog.medium.com/21-privacy-tips-vtubers-need-to-know-ce93082cd166) about how to make sure to keep your private information private as a streamer and VTuber.
+You can also check out [this article](https://mauthedoog.medium.com/21-privacy-tips-vtubers-need-to-know-ce93082cd166) about how to keep your private information private as a streamer and VTuber.
 It's not complete, but it's a good introduction with the most important points.

 #### I moved my Leap Motion from the desk to a neck holder, changed the position to chest and now my arms are in the sky?